hydratk/hydratk/README.rst

 README for HydraTK
 ==================

-| HydraTk (Hydra Toolkit) is fully extendable object oriented application toolkit with nice modular architecture.
+| HydraTK (Hydra Toolkit) is fully extendable object oriented application toolkit with nice modular architecture.
 | It's useful mainly for creating utilities for system analysis and general testing.
 | It has decent portfolio of features: